 Be The Change You Want To Be – Everybody has a Personal Brand.
 It arrived with you the day you were born and it has been shaped into who you are today.
 You may like the brand you currently have or you may wish to throw it in the trash and start over.
 Sometimes it’s a matter of stepping out of your comfort zone and altering your level of conformity.
 This presentation could be titled, “If I gave you three wishes to change some things about yourself, for what would you wish?”
 This presentation includes topics like change is a choice, first impressions, body language and creating beliefs that support you.
 Allow a minimum of two 90-minute sessions for this presentation delivered in a semi-workshop style.
 A full day also works well.
 Come prepared to participate.

 Change Your Mind, Change Your Life – How we feel and how we think has an effect on our success and our well-being.
 It can even show up in our appearance.
 Does what we wear say anything about us?
 If clothes don’t make a difference, why bother to colour match or check the store racks for the right size?
 This presentation addresses fashion, colour, hair, jewelry, function, message, individual persona and personal preferences versus (relevant) attitudes.
-What if you could change your wardrobe, change your life?
-Allow one to two 90-minute sessions for this work-shop style presentation.
+What if you could change your wardrobe, change your lifestyle?
+Allow one to two 90-minute sessions for this interactive presentation.

 Change as a Choice – Embrace change.
 Allow it to be empowering.
 Whether the change you seek is an event, a goal to achieve by way of a project undertaken or a process/ritual that is self-initiated to promote change, Change as a Choice covers topics such as being your own best project manager for change and dealing with change as something ongoing, not fixed.
 Learn about celebrating the “before” and the “after” regarding your change.
 Learn about personal acceptance and a system for challenging change with a winning attitude.
 Allow a minimum of 90 minutes for this presentation.